mcmonkeyprojects/sd-dynamic-thresholding/README.md

 - Read the info on-page and set the sliders where you want em.
 - Click generate.

+### Supported Extensions

+- This can be configured within the [Infinity Grid Generator](https://github.com/mcmonkeyprojects/sd-infinity-grid-generator-script#supported-extensions) extension, see the readme of that project for details.

 ----------------------

 ### Licensing pre-note: